 Shotguns are patterned at 30 yds. traditionally.
 Why, one of the basic forever rules has been, shotguns spread one inch per yard.
 To make shot spread more we use more open chokes like improved cylinder and cylinder bore instead of full or modified.
 Another way is to use spreader shot shells, these have a plastic core in the middle of the shot in the shot cup.
 Back to basics, all of this means that if you shoot across a 21’ room usually most of the shot will be in a 7” circle, a little more with a full choke less with a cyl. bore.

 Normally shot going down a barrel may become distorted in shape and will not fly true.
 This is much less common now because of plastic wad cups and buffered shot.
-Shotgun chokes are determined by what percent of the pellets strike in a 30” circle at 30 yards.
-To make shot spread more or less we use more open chokes like improved cylinder and cylinder bore instead of full or modified.
+Shotgun chokes are a constriction inside of the barrel are determined by what percent of the pellets strike in a 30” circle at 30 yards.
+To make shot spread more or less we use more open chokes like improved cylinder and cylinder bore instead of full or modified choke.

 Because a 20 gauge shot shell can slip part way down a 12 gauge barrel and hang there out of sight and a 12 will still slip into the chamber and fire causing a disaster, please don’t carry both a 20 and a 12 gauge shot shell at the same time; 20 gauge shot shells are almost always yellow.